Abhisheka

 Abhishek (अभिषेक) is a religious rite or method of prayer in which a devotee pours a liquid offering on an image or murti of a deity.
-This is common to religions such as Jainism, Hinduism, Buddhism.
+This is common to religions such as Jainism, Hinduism, and Buddhism.

 Hinduism

-An Abhiṣhek is conducted by priests by bathing the image of the deity being worshipped, amidst the chanting of mantras.
-Usually, offerings such as milk, yogurt, ghee, honey, panchamrita, sesame oil, rose water, sandalwood paste may be poured among other offerings depending on the type of abhishekam being performed.
+The ritual of abhisheka refers to the bathing of a murti, anointing the deity with a series of auspicious liquids amidst the chanting of mantras.
+Milk, yogurt, ghee, honey, panchamrita, sesame oil, rose water, or sandalwood paste may be poured, among other offerings, depending on the type of abhishekam being performed.
+In its most basic form, this bathing ritual is one of the acts that make up nityārādhana, the routine daily worship of a temple deity.
+The performance of abhisheka symbolically reflects the purification of the devotee's soul.
 This rite is routinely performed in Hindu temples.
 A Rudrābhiṣeka or abhiṣeka of Rudra is performed on lingams.
 A Kumbhabhishekam is a consecration ritual for a Hindu temple.

+In Ayurveda, bathing and soothing substances are associated with "coolness," a quality believed to affect both the body and the mind, and most substances used in abhisheka are considered cooling or neutral.

+In many Hindu temples, abhisheka is performed many times during the day as part of a fixed ritual schedule, alternating with other rites such as feeding the deity (naivedya), the waving of lamps (arti), and singing bhajans.